Skip to main content

 Writing sessions, music practice, drawing, painting, knitting, coding personal projects, and learning new skills all work well in 1 hour and 25 minutes blocks.
 This duration is long enough to enter a creative flow state where your best work happens, typically after the first 15-20 minutes of getting started.

-How should I structure a 1 hour and 25 minutes meeting?
+Should I take breaks during a 1 hour and 25 minutes session?

 Related Tools